rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 ## Description
 The repository contains scripts to process the data of array spectroradiometer BTS2048.

-The scripts are prepared for batch processing.
+The software is prepared for batch processing.

 The software package
 * reads OR0-Files from UV observations with the array spectroradiometer and